Skip to content

 • Pace: 2,851 meters is lower than Cusco, but stairs and sun still take energy.

-• Guide: A guide is worthwhile because functions, waterways, construction areas, and history can otherwise quickly become confusing.
+• Guide: A guide is worthwhile because functions, waterways, construction areas, and history can quickly become confusing otherwise.

-• Train day: If traveling on to Machu Picchu, organize large suitcases beforehand and only take permitted hand luggage.
+• Train Day: If continuing to Machu Picchu, organize large suitcases beforehand and only bring approved hand luggage.

-• Respect: Stay on paths, do not touch or climb walls, and leave no litter.
+• Respect: Stay on paths, do not touch or climb walls, and do not leave any trash.

 Follow PeruMagazin